Wrapped AVAX (WAVAX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Wrapped AVAX Historical Price

-According to the latest data gathered on Wrapped AVAX live price page, the current price of Wrapped AVAX is 21.72USD.
-The circulating supply of Wrapped AVAX(WAVAX) is 13.35M WAVAX , giving it a market capitalization of $289.89M.
+According to the latest data gathered on Wrapped AVAX live price page, the current price of Wrapped AVAX is 20.74USD.
+The circulating supply of Wrapped AVAX(WAVAX) is 13.69M WAVAX , giving it a market capitalization of $284.01M.

 The Wrapped AVAX Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of WAVAX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.